rafal-a-bogaczewicz/rafal-a-bogaczewicz.github.io/content/en/_index.md

 ---
 title: "Rafał A. Bogaczewicz"
-bio: "Passionate about discovery&nbsp;– both in research and during exploration."
+bio: "Passionate about discovery\u00a0– both in research and during exploration."
 ---